homepage

 Pizza in Amsterdam: My 5 Favourite Pizzerias

-I write this article with some trepidation, since no debate is ever more heated than that surrounding pizza.
+I’ve written about Italian food in Amsterdam before, but I deliberately decided to created a separate post about pizza.
+I’m publishing this with some trepidation, since no debate is ever more heated than that surrounding the beloved pizza.
 Opinions abound among Italian and non-Italians alike, and at the end of the day that’s all this is: an opinion.
 I’ve travelled to many corners of Italy, including the birthplace of pizza – Naples – but I’m definitely no expert on pizza in Amsterdam or anywhere else for that matter.
 So take this with a grain of sale marino and a sense of humour.
 Let’s face it, dough with toppings is a pretty delicious thing – no matter where you eat it!

 Best Neapolitan-style pizza in Amsterdam: nNea